icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Land Use

 - [CoreLogic](https://www.corelogic.com/) - Provides high quality parcel data, providing instant access to detailed property characteristics, sales records, valuation and digital copies of current county assessor documents.
+- [CoStar](https://www.costar.com/) - A commercial real estate information and analytics provider serving the UK, US, and Canada.

+### Resilience and Natural Hazards

+- [FloodFactor](https://firststreet.org/flood-factor/) - Provided by the First Street Foundation, this tool makes it easy to determine if a property has flooded from major events in the past, is currently at risk, and how that risk changes over time.
+It can also help estimate damage costs associated with flooding.

 ### Travel Behavior

 - [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.
 - [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider using mobile trace data to provide visitor insights data for commercial places in the United States.
+- [WeJo](https://www.wejo.com/) - Wejo has made it simple and secure to share and access connected car data, on a global scale.
+This data can be used for everything from origin-destination analysis, safety & speed studies, and more.
 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 - [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
 Data can be used to understand active transportation usage and patterns.